m3g/ComplexMixtures.jl/docs/src/examples.md

 </center>
 ```

 In the figure on the left, the points in space around the protein are selected with the following properties: distance from the protein smaller than 2.0Å and relative contribution to the MDDF at the corresponding distance of at least 10% of the maximum contribution.
 Thus, we are selecting the regions of the protein corresponding to the most stable hydrogen-bonding interactions.
 The color of the points is the contribution to the MDDF, from blue to red.
-Thus, the most redish-points corresponds to the regions where the most stable hydrogen bonds were formed.
+Thus, the most reddish-points corresponds to the regions where the most stable hydrogen bonds were formed.
 We have marked two regions here, on opposite sides of the protein, with arrows.

 Clicking on those points we obtain which are the atoms of the protein contributing to the MDDF at that region.
 In particular, the arrow on the right points to the strongest red region, which corresponds to an Aspartic acid.
 These residues are shown explicitly under the density (represented as a transparent surface) on the figure in the center.

 The figure on the right displays, overlapped with the hydrogen-bonding residues, the most important contributions to the second peak of the distribution, corresponding to distances from the protein between 2.0 and 3.5Å.
 Notably, the regions involved are different from the ones forming hydrogen bonds, indicating that non-specific interactions with the protein (and not a second solvation shell) are responsible for the second peak.

-A short tutorial video showing how to open the intput and output PDB files in VMD and produce images of the density is available here:
+A short tutorial video showing how to open the input and output PDB files in VMD and produce images of the density is available here:

 ```@raw html
 <center>